richard9106/project-1/README.md

 ## Website owner business goals

- The main goal of this web page is to be able to help people who are going to become parents and have no idea what to do as a second objective is to be able to provide the therapist service.
+ The main goal of this web page is to be able to help people who are going to become parents and have no idea what to do as a second objective is to create a community and be able to provide the therapist service.

 ## User goals

+### New User Goals

-* find useful information
+* find useful information about been a new parent.

-* Be able to contact a specialist if they need it
+* Be able to contact a specialist if they need it.

+* find location of the place and contact information.

+### Returning User Goals

+* Be able to contact a therapist for help.

+* find location of the place and contact information.

+* find link's to other pages with more info.

 <br>

+# user stories

+* ### As a bussiness owner

+    * help people who are going to become new parents and don't know where start.

+    * create a community that can support parents on emotional and psychological issues

+    *

+* ### As a New User
+    * I wish to find information about new parents tips or advices.

+    * I would like to contact an expert on the subject

+    * I would like to find psychological help in case I need it

+* ### As a Returning User

+    * I would like to find psychological help in case I need it

+    * I would like to contact an expert.

+    *

+* ### As a bussiness Owner

 ## Surface (colors , images and fonts)